rithikrn/foamgci/LIMITATIONS.md

 ## Space-time error confounding (important)

-- **CFL-limited time stepping couples Δt to h.** With `adjustTimeStep yes` and fixed `maxCo`, halving the mesh spacing roughly halves the time step.
-The "apparent order" from the refinement hierarchy therefore reflects a **mixture of spatial and temporal discretization error** (rhoCentralFoam time integration is first-order).
-Roache GCI formally quantifies spatial error only.
+- **Space and time refine together under adaptive Δt.** With `adjustTimeStep yes` and a fixed `maxCo`, halving the mesh roughly halves the time step, so the apparent order mixes spatial and temporal error (rhoCentralFoam time integration is first-order).
-  Mitigation: run at least one grid pair at a fixed, conservative Δt (small enough for the finest grid) and compare the apparent order against the CFL-limited result. `foamgci` does not do this for you and does not warn about it.
+  Roache GCI bounds spatial error only.
+The fix is a fixed Δt small enough for the finest grid, which isolates the spatial rate; the shipped forward-step example does this (fixed Δt, equal N=201 per grid, p_obs ≈ 1.4 as a spatial order).
+A first-order, grid-independent temporal bias still remains. `foamgci` reads whatever you give it and does not detect or warn about adaptive-Δt coupling, so the fixed-Δt setup is on you.

 ## QoI smoothness